-Members are required to wear a club training tee shirt during training this is available from Sportskit in Royston who can be contacted by email at info(Replace this parenthesis with the @ sign)sportskit.net">info(Replace this parenthesis with the @ sign)sportskit.net.
+Members are required to wear a club training tee shirt during training.
+This is available from Sportskit in Royston who can be contacted by email at info(Replace this parenthesis with the @ sign)sportskit.net.
 A Royston Crows hoody, jacket and hi-viz are also available but are not a requirement for training.

 Members must wear good quality running shoes which must have sufficient grip for the season – this means that in Winter runners should wear trail shoes for running on the heath.
 In the Spring and summer good road shoes will be sufficient and spikes are permitted for track training.

 The Royston Crows Running Club is fully committed to safeguarding and promoting the wellbeing of all its members.
 The club believes that it is important that members, coaches, administrators and parents associated with the club should, at all times, show respect and understanding for the safety and welfare of others.
-Therefore, members are encouraged to be open at all times and to share any concerns or complaints that they may have about any aspect of the club with the Head Coach (Larraine Howard-Jones) and/or our Welfare Officer (Mrs Maureen Miller) – both can be contacted at roystoncrowsrunningclub(Replace this parenthesis with the @ sign)gmail.com
+Therefore, members are encouraged to be open at all times and to share any concerns or complaints that they may have about any aspect of the club with the Head Coach and Welfare Officer (Chris Adams), who can be contacted at info(Replace this parenthesis with the @ sign)crows.roystonrunners.org.uk

 Crows Anti-Bullying Policy